St Patrick's College, Campbelltown: Co-curricular

 Yearly co-curricular activities: aerobics, circuit, pump, spin and body combat fitness classes, indoor rock climbing, yoga, dance, ten-pin bowling, tennis, competitive aerobics, martial arts and gymnastics.
+The school supports public speaking competitions.
 It is also a compulsory part of activities that all Year 10 students participate in a self-defence course.

 Social justice

+Many activities at the school emanate from the social justice teaching of the Vatican, including that of Pope Francis: